-Here is another quick and easy recipe to add to your Christmas goodie bags or hamper baskets this year – my homemade Christmas Bitters, the perfect way to add a dash of something special to any cocktail!
+Here is another quick and easy recipe to add to your Christmas goodie bags or hamper baskets this year – my homemade Christmas Bitters, the perfect way to add a dash and a splash of something special to any cocktail!

 Hard work?
 Hardly!

-Pour the resulting bitters into little sterilised bottels and label.
-This will keep for up to a year.
+These Christmas bitters will keep for up to a year.

-Serve a few drops of your Christmas Bitters in a G&T, add to champagne, martinis or all types of cocktails.
+Serve a few drops of your Christmas Bitters in a G&T.

-This recipe is from my new bookette Naughty & Nice Edible Gifts For Christmas.
+This recipe is from my new Ebook Naughty & Nice Edible Gifts For Christmas.